-Existence of the Code of Ethics

-1. Are you aware of the existence of the Code of Ethics of the New Hampshire Retirement System ("System") and are you aware of your responsibility for your adherence to the provisions of the Code?

-Confidential Information

-2. List all confidential information related to the System that you have revealed to individuals not authorized to receive the same.

-Standards of Conduct

-3. (a) List all information which might reflect favorably or adversely upon the present or future value of any investment or contemplated investment of the System that you used in any manner except to advance the interests of the System's Members and Beneficiaries.
+Existence of the Code of Ethics Are you aware of the existence of the Code of Ethics of the New Hampshire Retirement 1.
+System ("System") and are you aware of your responsibility for your adherence to the provisions of the Code? ☐ YES ☐ NO Confidential Information 2.
+List all confidential information related to the System that you have revealed to individuals not authorized to receive the same.
+None to Report Standards of Conduct 3. (a) List all information which might reflect favorably or adversely upon the present or future value of any investment or contemplated investment of the System that you used in any manner except to advance the interests of the System's Members and Beneficiaries.
+None to Report

-(b) List all offers made by you to Trustees, Investment Committee members or staff, or their relatives, to trade in any security or other investment that the System holds or intends to purchase on terms more favorable than those offered to the general investing public.

-4. List all gifts, entertainment or other gratuities provided by you, your agents, representatives, or solicitors to Trustees, Investment Committee Members or staff or their affiliates, quantifying the estimated value.
-Meals or entertainment provided at a group activity open to all attendees of a conference, seminar or training do not need to be reported, if such meals or entertainment were provided to substantially all of the attendees.

-5. (a) List all direct or indirect benefit, gratuity or emolument solicited, accepted by or agreed to be accepted by or given Trustees, Investment Committee Members, staff or other agent or representative of the System, as consideration for a decision, opinion, recommendation, transaction, vote or other exercise of discretion.

-(b) List all gifts, entertainment or other gratuities accepted by you or an affiliate in connection with services provided to the System from any current or potential outside service provider.

-(c) List all offers made by you or an affiliate to a Trustee, Investment Committee Member or staff for an extension of credit or borrowing if such credit or borrowing is not offered under the same terms to the general public in the ordinary course of business.
-State the terms of such credit or borrowing.
+(b) List all offers made by you to Trustees, Investment Committee members or staff, or their relatives, to trade in any security or other investment that the System holds or intends to purchase on terms more favorable than those offered to the general investing public. ☐ None to Report 4.
+List all gifts, entertainment or other gratuities provided by you, your agents, representatives, or solicitors to Trustees, Investment Committee Members or staff or their affiliates, quantifying the estimated value.
+Meals or entertainment provided at a group activity open to all attendees of a conference, seminar or training do not need to be reported, if such meals or entertainment were provided to substantially all of the attendees. ☐ None to Report 5. (a) List all direct or indirect benefit, gratuity or emolument solicited, accepted by or agreed to be accepted by or given Trustees, Investment Committee Members, staff or other agent or representative of the System, as consideration for a decision, opinion, recommendation, transaction, vote or other exercise of discretion. ☐ None to Report (b) List all gifts, entertainment or other gratuities accepted by you or an affiliate in connection with services provided to the System from any current or potential outside service provider.
+None to Report (c) List all offers made by you or an affiliate to a Trustee, Investment Committee Member or staff for an extension of credit or borrowing if such credit or borrowing is not offered under the same terms to the general public in the ordinary course of business.
+State the terms of such credit or borrowing. ☐ None to Report